robtweed/mg-showcase/TUTORIAL-MGDBX-BUN.md

 ### Example

-Let's add a simple example to our Fastify script.
+Let's add a simple example to our Bun.serve script.
 Extend the *workerHandlersByRoute* array in the *options* object to include a new route:

           workerHandlersByRoute: [
             {